Stefan-Hagiu/Esoteric-programming-languages-preprocessor/README.md

 At startup, the program requires 4 inputs from the user: the function definition char, the function body char, the input file and the output file.

-To compile, open a terminal window and type g++ *.cpp -o Preprocessor.
+To compile, open a terminal window, go where the program folder is located and type the following 2 instructions:

+1) g++ -c *.cpp

+2) g++ *.o -o a.out

  Alternatively, you can use an IDE, such as Code::Blocks or Xcode.

 # Completed example